-Hamilton museums and art galleries cater to a variety of different interests.
+Hamilton museums and art galleries cater to a variety of interests.
 Discover some of southern Ontario's best-kept secrets.

 Art lovers will enjoy the Art Gallery of Hamilton and McMaster Museum of Art.
 Heritage buffs should check out Dundurn Castle, Whiterhern, the Haida National Historic Site and more.
 There's even something for sports fans!